 Paid parental leave is a hot topic these days.
-Less than 15 percent of civilian workers have access to the benefit, and varying coverage means caregivers are faced with conflicting personal and professional responsibilities, and as a result, many choose to exit the workforce.
-In fact, it is estimated that 5 million more people could enter the workforce if employers were to adopt family-friendly policies.
+Less than 15% of civilian workers have access to the benefit, and varying coverage means caregivers are faced with conflicting personal and professional responsibilities, and as a result, many choose to exit the workforce.
+It is estimated that 5 million more people could enter the workforce if employers were to adopt family-friendly policies.

 If you are worried about disruptions, you're not alone.
 The Department of Human Resources Deputy Commissioner Dan Pouliot helped create the program and was concerned too.
 He spoke to a few like-minded companies that had similar policies and found when babies started to smell, cry or be fussy, caregivers were quick to relocate to minimize the disruption.

 Everyday tasks such as picking up or dropping off dry cleaning, child care, and managing personal finances take time and energy.
 Life can take an employee's focus and energy away from work, which impacts a company's bottom line.

 While corporations can't mitigate every life catastrophe, there are ways to help.
 Identity theft affected over 15 million people in the U.S. in 2016, costing more than $16 billion.
 Even more astounding, 30 to 50% of identity theft begins at the office.
 With insurance companies offering inexpensive group packages (costing a mere $2 per employee for Baird), identity theft protection is a growing trend.
 The benefit to corporations?
 Companies proactively safeguard themselves against potential data breaches and remove their liability for identity theft stemming from the office.

 Financial wellness and advisement services

 More than one-third of employees said finances have been a distraction at work, and with 53% stressed about money, companies are losing productivity.
 With a rapidly changing workforce, studies show millennials are not feeling as financially secure as their Gen X or baby boomer counterparts.